 • Bottle-nosed Dolphin on our exciting Moray Coast trip

-• Golden Eagle above, with roaring stags in the background
+• Golden Eagle above, with stags in the background

 Arrival, welcome, dinner and briefing.
 Don’t forget our courtesy collection service from Aviemore.

-Purple heather moors, the gold and red of a Highland autumn in the birchwoods, the first snows on the Arctic tops, the deep greens of the ancient pinewoods, this is a lovely time to visit Scotland.
+Purple heather moors, the deep greens of the ancient pinewoods and long warm days make this a lovely time to visit the Scottish Highlands.
 Mixed parties in the Caledonian pines contain good numbers of Crested Tit, and Scottish (Parrot) Crossbill form their own noisy flocks, often in dozens.
 Golden Eagle, Peregrine, Buzzard, Sparrowhawk and Kestrel are the main upland raptors we seek today, though White-tailed Eagle are often seen at this time.
-You may also hear Red Deer stags bellowing at the rut - a wonderful and unforgettable experience.
+You should also see Red Deer stags looking at their very best before the start of the rut in the coming weeks.

-We drive to the west coast, watching out for Golden and White-tailed Eagle, before boarding our vessel for an exhilarating seatrip.
-Our skipper is very experienced, and will know roughly where cetaceans can be expected today.
-Minke Whale is a top target, though Fin and Sei Whale and even Orca are possible.
-Common Dolphin, Basking Shark are also found here at this time.
-Birding can be superb, with Manx and Sooty Shearwater, Great and Arctic Skua likely, Storm and Leach's Petrel possible, and the chance of rarities such as Great Shearwater, Long-tailed and Pomarine Skua in the fishing flurries where the whales are found, this is a great day.
+We drive to the West Coast, watching out for Golden and White-tailed Eagle, before boarding our RHIB for an exhilarating seatrip.
+Our skipper is very experienced, and will know where cetaceans can be expected today.
+Minke Whale is a top target, though rarer whales and even Orca are possible.
+Common Dolphin, Harbour Porpoise, Basking Shark are also found here at this time.
+Birding can be superb, with Manx and Sooty Shearwater, Great and Arctic Skua likely, Storm and Leach's Petrel possible, and the chance of rarities such as Sabine's Gull, Great Shearwater, Long-tailed and Pomarine Skua, with all of the regular seabirds in great numbers and at extremely close quarters!

-Ptarmigan and perhaps late-staying Dotterel are our target as we devote a full day to birding the mountains.
+Ptarmigan and perhaps the last few Dotterel (depending on the breeeding season) are our target as we devote a full day to birding the mountains.
 The weather will be all important, so we will choose the best day for this experience, as we hope to walk across the plateau to see the birds.
 This can be one of the best times to visit Cairngorm, with good numbers of young birds to help us locate key species.
-Apart from Ptarmigan and Dotterel, Red grouse, snow Bunting and Golden Plover might be seen, and Wheatear, Meadow Pipit and lingering Ring Ouzel might also be on the hills.
+Apart from Ptarmigan and Dotterel, Red Grouse, Snow Bunting and Golden Plover might be seen and Wheatear, Meadow Pipit and lingering Ring Ouzel might also be on the hills.

 Breakfast and departure.
 Don’t forget our courtesy return service to Aviemore.

-Expect a wide variation in weather conditions.
-Sunshine, showers and cold winds are equally likely, and you will probably experience a bit of everything.
+Weather Expect a wide variation in weather conditions.
+Blazing sunshine and rain are equally likely, and you will probably experience a bit of everything.
 Bring waterproofs, walking boots or shoes and warm clothing.
-Walking will be easy/moderate, although mountain walking for Ptarmigan can be strenuous.
-See 'Easy Walking' holidays with less walking.
-Telescopes will be useful, and you should bring binoculars.
-A camera would be useful too!
-You don't need flasks for hot drinks or wellies.
-Biting insects are not expected.

 What's included in your holiday price

-•Seven nights comfortable accommodation at The Mountview Hotel, VisitScotland rated 3 Star.
-All rooms are en-suite, with colour TV and hot drinks facilities.
+* Seven nights comfortable accommodation at The Mountview Hotel, VisitScotland rated 3 Star.
+All rooms are en-suite, with TV and hospitality tray.
+There is no single supplement, and guests are never expected to share.
+Single guests may be upgraded to double room accommodation at no extra charge.

 What's not included in your holiday price